actris-cloudnet/cloudnetpy/paper/paper.md

 CloudnetPy is a Python implementation of the Cloudnet processing scheme.
-CloudnetPy covers the full Cloudnet processing chain starting from the raw measurements and providing the same functionality as the original software written in Matlab and C. The outputs of the two programs are similar but not identical, because several methods were revised and bugs fixed.
+CloudnetPy covers the full Cloudnet processing chain starting from the raw measurements and providing roughly the same functionality as the original software written in Matlab and C. The outputs of the two programs are similar but not identical because several methods were revised.
+For instance, because most modern cloud radars are polarimetric, CloudnetPy uses linear depolarization ratio to improve the detection of melting layer and insects.
+Also the liquid layer detection is now based on the shape of lidar backscatter profile instead of a simple threshold value [@TuononenEtAl19].

 The CloudnetPy API is designed to serve the operational processing, but it should be straightforward for site operators and scientific community to run the software, improve existing methods and develop new products.

 # Acknowledgements